kalik219/Lead-Follow/README.md

 - Change Edit/Stop edit button functionality to be like Duties for Inspections, Positions, and Ranks
 - Date functionality added for read-in and update for all sections
 - dates, create functions for all sections not storing date in proper format: fixed
+- changed style for create line, allowing sections to only appear after clicking button
+- applied the style changes to all sections

 ## TO DO:
+- fix issue where if a user edits a newly created line, the changes will not be saved
 - Fix table stylization bug for Positions and Ranks causing labels to be on same line as data field, might be a browser local issue